sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

   - Current baseline is against IT defined metrics
   - Needs to be realigned to business outcomes
 - Continuous Delivery
-- (?)
-We do not have a duplicate HR group, we do not have a duplicate finance group
-  - Similarly, we should not be duplicating functions within the dept (ref: John finding our audits done elsewhere in the org), such as duplicating security processes/approvals/...
+- We don't duplicate functions within the dept (ref: John finding our audits done elsewhere in the org), such as duplicating security processes/approvals/...

 ### 3. Current IT Responsibilities Redefined